darrenjs/wampcc/README.md

 - libtool
 - libssh headers & libraries

-*wampcc* was developed on *xubuntu* 14.04, and these tools can be installed using the command:
+*wampcc* was developed on *xubuntu* and on this system these tools can be installed using the command:

 ```bash
 apt-get install git autoconf gcc g++ make wget libtool libssl-dev